 Different sells.
-The more your offering stands out from the crowd, the easier it will be for you to sell franchises.
+The more your franchise offering stands out from the crowd, the easier it will be for you to sell franchises.

-This can be a new/offbeat/quirky/fun/funky product or service, a clever marketing strategy, different target markets, the way you combine new or different ideas into one concept, even a unique way of pricing initial and ongoing franchise fees.
+This can be a new/offbeat/quirky/fun/funky product or service, a smart marketing strategy, different target markets, the way you combine new or different ideas into one concept, even a unique way of pricing initial and ongoing franchise fees.

 You don’t need all of these.
 The trick is to find a way to stand out.